-Provide 2004-2005 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2005-2006 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2004-2005 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2004-2005 academic year

-costs of attendance will be available : ·
+Check here if your institution's 2005-2006 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2005-2006 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, reand room and board for a full-time usemester or 45 quarter hours for ins number of credits).
-A full academic y to June; usually equated to two sem one-four plan.
-Room and board is demeal plan.
-Required fees include on tuition (e.g., registration, health, or a use). ndergraduate student for titutions that derive anni- year refers to the period esters, two trimesters, the efined as double occupa ly charges that all full-tir or the FULL 2004-2005 and tuition by multiplying of time generally extendince quarters, or the performancy and 19 meals per vote students must pay the academic year (30 credit hour cost by ding from September riod covered by a four- veek or the maximum nat are not included in
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

+Tuition:

-C 4 Tuition: PUBLIC INSTITUTIONS
+G1 PUBLIC INSTITUTIONS

-G1 Tuition:
+Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

-- 4 In-state (out-of-district):
+In-state (out-of-district):

-G1 PUBLIC INSTITUTIONS Out-of-state:
+G1 PUBLIC INSTITUTIONS

+Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

-DEGLUDED SEED T

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

+(on-campus)

-G1 (on-campus) BOARD ONLY:
+G1 BOARD ONLY:

-O. (on-campus meal plan)
+(on-campus meal plan)

-G1 Comprehensive tuition and room and ' •
+G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuiti board fees): on and room and
+college cannot provide separate tuiti on and room and

-board rees).
+board fees):

 G1 Other:

 G2 Minimum Maximum

-GZ IVIII III II III II ινιαλιΠΙΙΙΠ